onzfonz/comp227/src/content/0/en/part0a.md

 If you find a typo in the material, or something has been expressed unclearly, or is simply bad grammar, submit a <i>pull request</i> to the course material in the [repository](https://github.com/onzfonz/comp227).
 For example, the markdown source code of this page can be found in the repository at <https://github.com/onzfonz/comp227/edit/source/src/content/0/en/part0a.md>

-At the bottom of each part of the material is a link to <em>propose changes to material</em>.
+At the bottom of each part of the material is a link to <em>propose changes to the material</em>.
 You can edit the source code of the page by clicking on the link.

 There are also lots of links in the material for many kinds of background material.
 If you notice that a link is broken (that happens too often...), propose a change or ping us in Discord if you do not find a replacement for the broken link.